-- Two take-home group assignments (up to 4 students), worth 70 per cent of total marks.
-The take-home are aimed at providing a solution to economic policy problems currently discussed within the EU and require the use of ‘real’ data provided by the course instructors or available on the EU websites.
+One take-home group assignments (up to 5 students), worth 60 per cent of total marks.
+The take-home are aimed at providing a solution to economic policy problems currently discussed within the EU and require the use of ‘real’ data provided by the course instructors.

 A final written exam (open book – open questions) makes up for the remaining points